Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Spectrum via windowed Fourier transform

 The windowed field is then Fourier-transformed and the spectrum is calculated in a standard manner,

 Here $\hat{\theta}_w(\vec{k})$ is the Fourier coefficient of the windowed luminance and $\vec{k}$ is the wavevector.
 We take $\Delta k = 2\pi/(4 ~\text{[pixel]})$.

-The resultant spectra for C1 and C2 are plotted in Fig.~\ref{f:spc}.
-We observe the power-law behavior in the intermediate wavenumber range for both cases.
+The resultant spectra for C1, C2 and C3 are plotted in Fig.~\ref{f:spc}.
+We observe the power-law behavior in the intermediate wavenumber range for all three cases.
 This power law is consistent with the Obukhov--Corrsin (OC) spectrum, $C \chi \epsilon^{-1/3}k^{-5/3}$, in the inertial-convective range for the passive scalar advected by HIT\cite{o49,co51,tl72}.
 Here $C$, $\chi$, and $\epsilon$ are the non-dimensional Obukhov--Corrsin constant, the scalar dissipation rate, and the energy dissipation rate, respectively.

 This $k^{-5/3}$ like power-law part of the luminance spectrum is followed by the steeply decreasing part in the larger wavenumbers.
 This is in contrast to the spectrum found in \textit{The Starry Night} where the $k^{-5/3}$ part is followed by the shallower Batchelor spectrum $k^{-1}$ of the dissipative-convective range \cite{ma24}.
-Our decreasing part for $k \ge 1$ [(pixel)$^{-1}$] in Fig.~\ref{f:spc} may correspond to the dissipation-range behavior (non power-law behavior) of the passive scalar spectrum.
+The decreasing part for $k \ge 1$ [(pixel)$^{-1}$] in Fig.~\ref{f:spc} may correspond to the dissipation-range behavior (non power-law behavior) of the passive scalar spectrum.
 Or it may correspond to the Batchelor--Howells--Townsend spectrum, $\tilde{C} \chi \kappa^{-3} \epsilon^{2/3} k^{-17/3}$, of the passive scalar at low Schmidt numbers in the inertial-diffusive range \cite{bht59}, as indicated in Fig.~\ref{f:spc} by the dashed line.
 Here $\tilde{C}$ and $\kappa$ are the non-dimensional constant and the diffusivity of the passive scalar, respectively.
 The two possibilities suggest that the luminance is analogous to unit or low Schmidt number cases.
 However, the range $k \ge 1 ~\text{[(pixel)]}^{-1}$ is too narrow to conclude which one is more plausible.
 Furthermore, the smallest scales of the image can be more affected by the image compression or other procedures of the image processing.
 In this paper, we focus on the consistency with the OC spectrum.